-VicFlick is Ultimate Victoria’s premier Youth Ultimate Program, for participants ages 6 to 14 years old.
+VicFlick is Ultimate Victoria’s junior program for secondary school age participants, up to 18 years old.

 Participants learn a fun, dynamic, inclusive and fast growing sport that offers a wealth of competition opportunities while making new friends.
 It is also a great way to develop leadership and teamwork skills that will benefit young people both on and off the field.

 VicFlick is the entry point for our youth participation pathways.
 Opportunities to play after graduating from VicFlick include